 How Often Should You Wash Your Sheets?

-You all do a great job making sure you never wear the same clothes twice in a row, right?
-You're pretty good about washing your dishes, keeping your laundry clean, and even cleaning the stinky bathroom now and then.
-But, what about cleaning and washing your bedding?
+We all do a great job making sure we never wear the same clothes twice in a row, right?
+We're pretty good about washing our dishes, keeping your laundry clean, and even cleaning the stinky bathroom now and then.
+But what about cleaning and washing our bedding?

 how often should you wash your sheets

-When it comes to bedding, especially sheets, many of you fall short and not pay attention to proper care tips.
-Without regular washing and cleaning, dirty sheets can contribute to various health problems starting from allergies and skin breakouts to cancer.
+When it comes to bedding, especially sheets, many of us fall short and don't pay attention to proper care tips.
+Without regular washing and cleaning, dirty sheets can contribute to various health problems, starting from allergies and skin breakouts to cancer.

 latex mattress